Carlos081023/Carlos_Portfolio2/README.md

 For Office Supplies, consumer demand concentrates heavily in Binders.
 Since 2020, Binder products have been a strong consumer choice thus making sure inventory for these items is readily available for consumers to purchase.

-Binders items have also consistently been the least popular choice for consumers.
-Product demand for these items are poor and must evaluate a course action into options to reduce inventory in these products to avoid unneccesary holding costs.
+Binders items have also consistently been the least popular choice.
+Product demand for these items are poor and must evaluate a course of action into options to reduce inventory in these products to avoid unnecessary holding costs.

 #### Top/Bottom 10 Products by Number of Purchases